priyansh244/LED_switch_on_off/README.md

 🧾 **[🔗 View Arduino Code – LED_switch_on_off.ino](./LED_switch_on_off.ino)**

-**🚀 What I Learned**

-= How to use arrays to store pin numbers

-= How to write cleaner and smarter code using loops and logic

-= Controlling multiple outputs using conditions inside a loop

-= Adjusting LED pattern speed using delay()

 ## 📷 Project Preview

 This project alternates 8 LEDs in two clear phases using `LED_switch_on_off.ino`.